varjakw/AI-Learning/README.md

   - ```R```: current reward observed from the environment in response of current action.
   - ```γ```(>0 and <=1): dicsounting factor for future rewards.
 Future rewards are less valuable than current rewards so they must be discounted.
 Since Q-value is an estimation of expected rewards from a state, the discounting rule applies here as well.
   - ```α```: step length taken to update the estimation of ```Q(S,A)```.
+- Choosing the action to take using ε-greedy policy.
+This is a very simple policy of choosing actions using current Q-value estimations which goes as follows:
+  - With probability ```(1-ε)``` choose the action which ahs the highest Q-value.
+  - With probability ```(ε)```   choose any action at random.